 Accountants are vital to the success of any business and enjoy excellent job security as a result.
 Employment of accountants and auditors is projected to grow 10 percent from 2016 to 2026, adding 139,900 new jobs, according to the Bureau of Labor Statistics.

-As an accountant, you can pursue different career specialties depending on your interests.
+As an accountant, you can pursue different career specialties depending on your skills and interests.
 For example, public accountants typically work for accounting firms, performing audits, preparing taxes and provide consulting for individuals, corporations and government organizations.
 Internal or management accountants perform these activities for their employer, and are also involved in analyzing financial data and strategic planning.

 To become an accountant, you need strong mathematical skills and attention to detail.
 Most entry-level positions require a bachelor’s degree in accounting, but you can also gain experience as bookkeeper if you have an associate degree.
 This is a good option if you want to get into the workforce faster, but you’ll likely have to continue your education if you want to advance your accounting career.